 Problem: The justification of Z is unclear

-A high percentage means that collisions at many UEs will be ignored and thus those UEs and their neighbours will not benefit from the LAA back off mechanisms.
+A high percentage means that collisions at many UEs will be ignored and thus those UEs and their neighbors will not benefit from the LAA back off mechanisms.
 This percentage intuitively seems to be very high, and the justification is unclear.

 In addition, the details of the calculation of this percentage are not well understood by many IEEE 802 participants because of the use of unfamiliar LTE specific terminology